 The older part of the New Town is every day assuming a more commercial character, as several old established merchants and tradesman are removing thither.
 The aristocracy, attacked on all points by shops and lodging houses, are now retiring into Lord Moray's grounds…In a state of society where two-thirds of the population went to the country for one half of the year, it is obvious that shops could not thrive; but in proportion as the present New Town becomes more filled with stationary inhabitants, trade will flourish in that quarter.

 Some merchants continued to find custom in busy parts of the City, especially around the University.
-James Spittal, a draper and silk merchant, commissioned Hamilton to design a new ware-room at the foot of Blair Street in January 1824.
-[Fig. 00] The drawing shows an interesting façade with a series of bouncing arches, reminiscent of his father's house at 166 High Street of 1790 but here, for the building survives, made in stone.
+James Spittal, a draper and silk merchant, commissioned Hamilton to design a new wareroom at the foot of Blair Street in April 1823.
+The drawing, signed T. H. Jun, April 11 1823, shows an interesting façade with a series of bouncing arches, inspired no doubt by the stone arcade erected in the High Street in 1750 by Robert Moubray and where Hamilton lived in a tenement redesigned by father at 166 High Street in 1790.
 The architectural elements are strong with a row of smooth stone pilasters paying no heed to the four bay pattern above, the capitals forming a broken 'cornice', from which spring a series of moulded arches.
-The drawing indicates a continuation of the same design on the building to the east (left) and there is a further petition to the Court for the adjoining tenement.
-Hamilton is referred to by name in the second petition to the Court and there is stylistic evidence that he carried out a much more ambitious scheme for James Spittal's shop, which stood at 84 South Bridge, vertically above the ware rooms in Blair Street, but for which no drawings survive.
+In a further petition to the Court on the 4 March 1824 for the adjoining tenement, Hamilton is referred to by name.
+Both of these tenements were destroyed in a fire in December 2002 and were photographed shortly before demolition by Peter Stubbs.
+There is stylistic evidence that Hamilton carried out a much more ambitious scheme for James Spittal's shop, which stood at 84 South Bridge, vertically above the ware rooms in Blair Street, facing South Bridge, but for which no drawings survive.
 In July 1824 The Scotsman noted:

 Mr. Spittal, Convener of the Southern Districts, has improved that part of the Cowgate opposite Blair Street, and by his purchases and buildings, has prodigiously improved the character of a considerable portion of the South Bridge.
 His Saloon may also be noticed as one of the finest specimens of architectural taste which is to be met with in any mercantile Street - we might say in any part of the island.